iden3/circomlib/circuits/basics/comparators/force_equal_if_enabled/README.md

 ## Description

-If the input signal `enabled` is different than 0, this template imposes a constraint to ensure that two field elements are equal.
-If `enabled = 0`, then the constraint is always satisfied, regardless of whether the other two inputs are equal or not.
+If the input signal `enabled` is different from `0`, this template imposes a constraint to ensure that two field elements are equal.
+If `enabled` is `0`, then the constraint is always satisfied, regardless of whether the other two inputs are equal or not.

 ## Schema